haktan313/HAIPro/README.md

    - **7.Set State Passive**: Sets the NPC's OnPossessState to Passive after the specified duration provided in the task.

+   - **8.Set State Investigate**: Sets the NPC's OnPossessState to Investigate after the specified duration provided in the task.

+   - **9.Set State Active**: Sets the NPC's OnPossessState to Active after the specified duration provided in the task.

 - ### Decorator & Service:

 ![Ekran görüntüsü 2024-11-19 161948](https://github.com/user-attachments/assets/af767b27-84e0-40e4-a4a4-ceebd6c4d73f)